Hodge cohomology on blow-ups along subvarieties: Introduction

 Similarly, we have the {\it Hochschild--Kostant--Rosenberg spectral sequence} (for short {\it HKR spectral sequence}):

-where $\mathrm{HH}_{\bullet}(X)$ is the Hochschild homology of $X$.
+where the differential $d_{r}$ has bi-degree $(r-1, r)$ and $\mathrm{HH}_{\bullet}(X)$ is the Hochschild homology of $X$.
 In characteristic zero, the HKR spectral sequence is known to degenerate at $E_{2}$ for smooth proper varieties.
-The HKR spectral sequence also degenerates in $k$ of characteristic $\mathrm{char}(k)\geq \dim\, X$ by Yekutieli \cite{Yek02} and Antieau--Vezzosi \cite{AV17}.
-However, when $\dim\, X> \mathrm{char}(k)>0$, in a forthcoming paper \cite{ABM19} (mentioned in Antieau--Bragg \cite{AB19}), Antieau--Bhatt--Mathew will show that the HKR spectral sequence does not generally degenerate at $E_{2}$.
-Moreover, here arises a natural \begin{quest} Dose the blow-up invariance of the $E_{2}$-degeneracy of the HKR spectral sequence hold for smooth proper varieties over $k$ of positive characteristic? \end{quest}
+The HKR spectral sequence also degenerates at $E_{2}$ over $k$ of characteristic $\mathrm{char}(k)\geq \dim\, X$ by Yekutieli \cite{Yek02} and Antieau--Vezzosi \cite{AV17}.
+However, when $\dim\, X> \mathrm{char}(k)>0$, Antieau--Bhatt--Mathew \cite{ABM19} showed that the HKR spectral sequence does not generally degenerate at $E_{2}$ (cf. Antieau--Bragg \cite{AB19}).
+Moreover, here arises a similarly natural

-Likewise, we need a blow-up formula for Hodge cohomology.
-In fact, it is not difficult to see that the $(p, 0)$- and $(0, q)$-Hodge cohomology groups are blow-up invariants.
-For general Hodge cohomology, we will introduce a notion of relative Hodge sheaves associated to the pair of a smooth proper variety and its smooth closed subvariety.
-By studying explicitly relations of relative Hodge sheaves under blow-ups, we derive the main result.